microsoft/industry/fsi/referenceImplementation/readme.md

 >Note: Playground will be securely isolated and disconnected from everything else within the tenant by Azure policies, be subject to an budget and cost enforcement, and is not meant to provide a path from test, dev, or production.

 - **Deprecated:** This is the dedicated Management Group for landing zones that are being cancelled, which then will be moved to this Management Group before deleted by Azure after 30-60 days.
 Policies will ensure no further resource deployment or writes can occur on these subscriptions.

-## What happens when you deploy FSI Landing Zones reference implementation?

-By default, all recommended settings and resources recommendations are enabled and deployed, and you must explicitly disable them if you don't want them to be deployed and configured.
-These resources and configurations include:

-- A scalable Management Group hierarchy aligned to core platform capabilities, allowing you to operationalize at scale using centrally managed Azure RBAC and Azure Policy where platform and workloads have clear separation.

-- Azure Policies that will enable autonomy for the platform and the landing zones.
-- An Azure subscription dedicated for **Security, Governance, and Compliance**, which enables core platform capabilities at scale using Azure Policy such as:
- - A Log Analytics workspace and an Automation account
- - Microsoft Sentinel
- - Microsoft Defender for Cloud
- - Storage Account for the NSG Flow Logs setup
- - Diagnostics settings for Activity Logs, VMs, and PaaS resources sent to Log Analytics

-- An Azure subscription dedicated for **Connectivity** for Azure platform networking and distributed edge, which deploys core Azure networking resources such as:
- - A hub virtual network
- - Azure Firewall
- - ExpressRoute Gateway
- - VPN Gateway
- - Azure Private DNS Zones for Private Link

-- In addition, network security monitoring can be enabled which includes:
- - Enable DDoS Standard protection
- - Network Watcher
- - NSG Flow Logs
- - Traffic Analytis

-- (Optionally) An Azure subscription dedicated for **Identity** in case your organization requires to have Active Directory Domain Controllers to provide authorization and authentication for workloads deployed into the landing zones.

-- (Optionally) N subscription can be moved in the **Playground** management group to help accelerate innovation and transformation.
-These subscriptions will both physically and logically be separated from everything else where developers can explore Azure services, collaborate, and innovate quicker in a safe and reliable way.
-- Azure policies that will be applied to the playground subscriptions:
- - Prevent any Virtual Network Peering to and from the playground subscription(s)
- - Ensure there is a budget associated with each playground subscription to control cost
- - Prevent network interfaces to have public IPs
- - Prevent usage of costly SKUs across Azure services

-- Landing Zone Management Group for **Corp** connected applications that require connectivity to on-premises, to other landing zones or to the internet via shared services provided in the hub virtual network.
- - This is where you will create your subscriptions that will host your corp-connected workloads.

-- Landing Zone Management Group for **Online** applications that will be internet-facing, where a virtual network is optional and hybrid connectivity is not required.
- - This is where you will create your Subscriptions that will host your online workloads.
-- Azure policies for online landing zones:
- - Prevent usage of Application Gateways without Web Application Firewall
- - Prevent usage of Web Application Firewall with disabled firewall rules

-- Landing zone subscriptions for **Corp** connected applications and resources, including a virtual network that can optionally be connected to the hub via VNet peering.
-- Azure Policies and corp-connected landing zones:
- - Enforce usage of Private Endpoint for Azure PaaS services
- - Prevent usage of Public Endpoints for Azure PaaS services
- - Prevent public IP for Databricks workspaces
- - Ensure VNet injection is enabled for Databricks workspaces

-- In addition, the following policies will be applied to both online and corp landing zones:
- - Enforce VM monitoring (Windows & Linux)
- - Enforce VMSS monitoring (Windows & Linux)
- - Enforce Azure Arc VM monitoring (Windows & Linux)
- - Enforce DDoS on Virtual Networks
- - Enforce VM backup (Windows & Linux)
- - Enforce secure access (HTTPS) to storage accounts
- - Enforce auditing for Azure SQL
- - Enforce encryption for Azure SQL
- - Prevent IP forwarding
- - Prevent inbound RDP from the Internet
- - Prevent inbound SSH from the Internet
- - Ensure subnets are associated with Network Security Groups
- - Ensure subnets are associated with User-Defined routes
- - Ensure encryption in transit is enabled for PaaS services
- - Enable Kubernetes (AKS) for Azure Policy
- - Prevent privileged containers in Kubernetes clusters
- - Prevent privileged escalation in Kubernetes clusters
- - Ensure HTTPS ingress is enforced in Kubernetes clusters
- - Ensure Kubernetes security baseline standards for Linux-based workloads
- - Ensure Databricks workloads are using the right SKU to ensure enterprise security and Azure RBAC

 ## Deployment instructions